tjelvar-olsson/biologists-guide-to-computing/source/first-steps-towards-automation.rst

 proteins in Swiss-Prot.
 Have a cup of tea and a biscuit.

-The remainder of this chapter will go over some more useful commands for working on the command line, provide a summary of useful commands and reiterate some of the key take home messages.
+The remainder of this chapter will go over some more useful commands for working on the command line and reiterate some of the key take home messages.

 Viewing the command history